-Your hand surgeon or hand therapist may recommend a variety of scar treatment once your injury is healed, incisions are closed, and sutures are removed.
-Timing of scar treatment varies depending on the type of injury or surgery.
+Your hand surgeon or hand therapist may recommend a variety of treatments once your injury is healed, cuts are closed, and stitches are removed.
+Timing of scar treatments varies depending on the type of injury or surgery.
 Scar management treatments may include:

-- Massage, vibration and rubbing the scars with various textures: Can help overly sensitive scars, which occur when the nerves in the skin and deeper tissues are affected by the injury or surgery.
-The scar may also be submerged in various slightly abrasive particles.
-The goal of this treatment is to reduce scar sensitivity and to help the skin and nerves become tolerant of the normal forces of everyday living.
-This process of “desensitizing” the scar can take up to 4 months and is best initiated as soon as the skin and repaired tissues have adequately healed.
+- Massage, vibration and rubbing the scars with various textures can help overly sensitive scars.
+These occur when the nerves in the skin and deeper tissues are affected by the injury or surgery.
+The scar may also be submerged in slightly abrasive particles.
+The goal of this is to reduce scar sensitivity and to help the skin and nerves become tolerant of the normal forces of everyday living.
+This process of “desensitizing” the scar can take up to 4 months.
+It can be started as soon as the skin and repaired tissues have healed.

-- Injections or surgery: Can be effective for special scar problems, such as burn scars/contractures or keloids that require more vigorous treatment.
-Special gloves or topical treatment may be recommended for burn scars.
+- Injections or surgery can be effective for special scar problems.
+Burn scars or other more serious injuries can require aggressive treatment.
+Special gloves or topical treatment may be used for burn scars.

-Some scars take up to a year to become completely mature.
-Therefore, some scar revisions may not be offered until a year after injury/surgery.
-Scars have completed the healing process when they are light in color, smooth, supple, and no longer sensitive to touch.
-While scars are young and in the healing phase (pink, red, raised, thick, and sensitive) they should be protected from the sun as sunlight can damage the fragile scar and ultimately darken its color.
+Some scars take up to a year to mature.
+Therefore, some scar revisions (a surgery that minimizes a scar so it blends in) may not be offered until a year after injury/surgery.
+Scars have completed the healing process when they are light in color, smooth, and no longer sensitive to touch.
+A fresh, healing scar (pink, red, raised, thick, and sensitive) should be protected from sunlight; sun exposure can darken it.

-Following the swelling/reddening phase, the wound gradually reduces in size and color over the next 2-3 months (Figure 1).
+Following the swelling/reddening phase, the wound becomes smaller and paler over the next 2-3 months (Figure 2).
 Later, the scar becomes soft and has a more natural color in most individuals.

 Figure 2: Scar stages